 Looking for more DIY storage ideas?

-➡️ If you’re looking to get started decluttering and organizing your home, contact me and let’s make a plan.
-I offer in-person and virtual organizing sessions starting at $150/hour.
+- If you’re looking to get started decluttering and organizing your home, contact me and let’s make a plan.
+I offer in-person and virtual organizing sessions.
 I can’t wait to help you organize your space!